Skip to content

 All agents implement the same interface.
 Each invocation receives:

-• Prompt - the task description (review this diff, fix these findings, etc.)
+• Prompt - the task description (review this diff, fix these findings, etc.), prefixed during pipeline runs with the workspace-boundary steering described above

 • CWD - the worktree directory